-The ILUDC amendments would establish regulations for a new use in an industrial zone and make modifications to existing regulations for cannabis retails activity in commercial zones.
+The proposed ordinances would establish regulations for a new use in an industrial zone and make minor modifications to existing regulations for cannabis business activity in commercial zones.
 It would not change the regulatory environment in a manner that would affect policies established for the protection of public health and safety and no physical development is proposed.
 Therefore, the proposed project will have no impact on public services.